 Scientists have deciphered a new gene responsible for the rare form of hereditary hair loss known as Hypotrichosis simplex in which individuals experience hair loss and thinning of hair shaft starting in early childhood.
 The team of researchers from Germany and Switzerland discovered a mutation in LSS gene encoding for lanosterol synthase, which plays a key role in an alternative metabolic pathway for cholesterol that is vital for hair follicles (where hair roots are formed) and is not related to the blood cholesterol level.
 In a study conducted on three unrelated families of different ancestry, scientists found that all those affected had a mutation in the LSS gene.
-If the LSS gene is not mutated the associated enzyme is located in the ER in follicle cells, but if the gene is mutated, the enzyme lanosterol synthase also spreads outside to the cytosol, which is the probable cause of a malfunction.
+If the LSS gene is not mutated, the associated enzyme is located in the ER in follicle cells.
+Still, if the gene is mutated, the enzyme lanosterol synthase also spreads outside to the cytosol, which is the probable cause of a malfunction.

 5. New Epigenetic Drug Strategy to Treat Cancer

-Led by Jean-Pierre Issa at Lewis Katz School of Medicine at Temple University in Philadelphia, the research team has discovered that inhibiting CDK9, a DNA transcription regulator reactivates genes that have been epigenetically silenced by cancer.
+Led by Jean-Pierre Issa at Lewis Katz School of Medicine at Temple University in Philadelphia, the research team has discovered that inhibiting CDK9.
+A DNA transcription regulator reactivates genes that have been epigenetically silenced by cancer.
 CDK9 inhibition dephosphorylates BRG1 protein leading to gene reactivation and leads to restored tumor suppressor gene expression and enhanced anti-cancer immunity.
 Furthermore, CDK9 inhibition induces sensitivity to the immune checkpoint inhibitor α-PD-1 in vivo, thus making it an excellent target for epigenetic cancer therapy.
 It is the first time CDK9 has been linked to gene silencing in mammals.

 6. Is Being Neurotic in Your Gene?

 A genome-wide association study carried out by an international team of researchers led by Vrije University in Amsterdam studied the genes of 449,484 people.
 In the results, they found 124 new genetic regions containing 599 genes that may be related to neuroticism, a personality trait related to depression, anxiety, and schizophrenia.
-The researchers believe that new insights could be developed about the biological mechanisms underlying neuroticism which may eventually be informative for the development of drugs to treat depression.
+The researchers believe that new insights could be developed about the biological mechanisms underlying neuroticism, which may eventually be informative for the development of drugs to treat depression.
 The study was published in the journal Nature Genetics.

 7. Male-only Gene That Can Protect Against Leukaemia

 Scientists have discovered a new attribute of the male-only gene UTY, one of the few genes present exclusively in the Y chromosome.
 And, it has tumor-suppressing properties against acute myeloid leukemia (AML), an aggressive blood cancer that affects people of all ages.
-Males have an X and a Y chromosome as sex chromosomes but females lack a Y chromosome and instead have two X chromosomes.
-However, the UTX gene in X chromosome lacks this tumor suppressing property.
-The research was carried out by scientists from Wellcome Sanger Institute and the University of Cambridge in England and is published in Nature Genetics.
+Males have an X and a Y chromosome as sex chromosomes, but females lack a Y chromosome and instead have two X chromosomes.
+However, the UTX gene in the X chromosome lacks this tumor suppressing property.
+The research was carried out by scientists from the Wellcome Sanger Institute and the University of Cambridge in England and is published in Nature Genetics.